 - new venture growth and failure

-Attendance is mandatory for all participants.
+The course will take place face-to-face and attendance is mandatory for all participants.
 The Course Director assesses if and how absence may be compensated.

 Students are assessed based on

 - active classroom discussions of the articles students have to read before the course starts